 Our Mission

-Seattle-based Karin Stevens Dance (KSD) extends the breadth, height and depth of the moving human experience through the creation of imaginative and visionary performance works.
-Collaborating with music, theater, film, costume and visual artists, KSD investigates the complex layers of our cultural time and relationship to Earth.
-KSD celebrates the power of movement to help us transform, evolve, heal and re/connect more deeply to ourselves, each other, and the environments that we move within.
+Seattle-based Karin Stevens Dance (KSD) extends the breadth, height, and depth of the moving human experience through the creation of imaginative and visionary performance works.
+Collaborating with music, theater, film, poetry, and visual artists, KSD investigates the complex layers of our cultural moment, spiritual ecologies, and the environments in which we move.
+KSD celebrates the power of movement to transform, evolve, heal, and re/connect us more deeply to our bodily-selves, each other, and the Earth.

 Our Vision

 KSD aims to be a national leader and fixture in the Seattle arts community, creating world-class dance that transfigures the relevant issues, pains, and environmental depravity of our time.
-KSD envisions a city where there is a new space for the creation of interdisciplinary dance, live music and immersive audience experiences that dismantle complacent positions of privilege and power, open up new channels of engagement, and allow us to make new movements.
+KSD envisions a city where there is a new space for the creation of interdisciplinary dance, live music and immersive audience experiences that open up new channels of engagement, inter-spiritual dialogue and allow us to make new movements for a sustainable and just future.

 Our Community